 Many organizations can launch GenAI faster than they can support it.
 That’s when delivery strain builds, support cracks, and trust erodes once real users start to rely on AI-powered experiences.

-- Which delivery, support, or operating gaps will create the most risk as GenAI moves deeper into production?
+- Which engineering gaps will create the most risk as GenAI adoption scales across our business?

 - Do we have the engineering, support, and operating discipline to run and improve GenAI reliably at scale?